-There is a system in which part-time judicial officers (called Chotei-kan) can process domestic relations conciliation cases with powers equivalent to judges.
+Incidentally, a family court has a domestic relations conciliator system in order to deal with domestic relations conciliation cases.
+Domestic relations conciliator may exercise authority equivalent to that of judges in processing such cases.
 They are appointed from among lawyers who have practical experience of five years or more, and serve on a part-time basis.
 Their term of office is two years, and they can be reappointed.